sirinali07/HPE/MicroK8S/NFS on microk8s.md

-# Use NFS for Persistent Volumes on MicroK8s
+# Use NFS for Persistent Volumes on MicroK8s (self Excercise)

 ## Task 1: Setup an NFS server on local host